 3. Love and Belongingness Needs

-These mention need for love, affection, intimacy, friendship from friends, colleagues, family and also romantic relationships.
+These mention the need for love, affection, intimacy, friendship from friends, colleagues, family and also romantic relationships.

 4. Esteem Needs